Cash to Cashless: the rise and challenges of the Mobile Wallet

 Mobile wallets like Alipay, WechatPay, Gcash, Maya (yes, many similarities across them, as apps have learned from one another) have been impactful in moving cash payments to cashless payments and promoting financial inclusion for the unbanked.
 While success stories have emerged, there were substantial challenges they have had to overcome, and continue to chip away at.

 - Customer acquisition costs: Consumer adoption is crucial and requires high marketing spend (eg. ads, $$ rewards).
-If consumer usage is heavily dependent on rewards vs bringing true consumer value, then the app is less viable in the longer run.
+If consumer usage is heavily dependent on rewards vs bringing true consumer value, then the app is less sticky and viable in the longer run.

 - Cash ins/Cash outs: Depending on the cost of “cash ins” (key for the consumer to start using their wallet), that can significantly affect profitability.
 For sustainability, ideally costs are as low as possible and shared with consumers.